 Although prospective students may take examinations to establish their eligibility to receive credit or placement, credit is awarded only to officially enrolled students and former students.
 Enrollment on the twelfth class day of a semester or the fourth class day of a summer term constitutes official enrollment.

-For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the SAT Subject Test in German with Listening plus UT Austin supplemental items; the SAT Subject Test in Korean with Listening plus UT Austin supplemental essay; and UT Austin Tests for Credit in Chinese, Hindi, Japanese, Latin, Russian, and Spanish.
-Information about the language tests and in some cases, sample questions, are available at the TES website and from the TES office.
+For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the College-Level Examination Program (CLEP) Test in German Language: Levels 1 and 2; and The University of Texas at Austin tests for credit in American Sign Language (ASL), Chinese, Hindi, Japanese, Korean, Latin, Polish, Portuguese, Russian, and Spanish.
+Information about the language tests and in some cases, sample questions and recommended preparation materials, are available on the TES website and from the TES office.

-Students without transfer credit but with knowledge of American Sign Language or a foreign language, however acquired, are strongly encouraged to take the placement test before enrolling in a course in that language.
+Students without transfer credit or eligible AP or IB scores but with knowledge of American Sign Language or a foreign language, however acquired, are strongly encouraged to take the associated placement test before enrolling in a course in that language.
 However, some languages, such as Spanish and Chinese, require students to take the placement test before enrolling in a language course.
 Please contact the TES office for additional information.

-- Placement in mathematics.
-Students whose degree programs allow credit for Mathematics 305G may take the SAT Subject Test in Mathematics Level 1 or Level 2 to earn credit.
-Students in the College of Natural Sciences, Cockrell School of Engineering, and Jackson School of Geosciences are required to take the UT Math Assessment before enrolling in a calculus class.
-Students in other colleges that need calculus for their major should also take the UT Math Assessment.
-For more information on the UT Math Assessment, please visit the College of Natural Sciences website.
+Placement in mathematics.
+Students whose degree programs allow credit for Mathematics 305G may take the UT Exam for M305G (Pre-Calculus) Credit.
+Students that need calculus for their major must take the UT Math Assessment (UTMA) before enrolling in a calculus course.
+For more information about the UT Math Assessment, including which students must complete the exam and a list of exemptions, please visit the College of Natural Sciences website.